fghsgh/fghlib/README.md

-# lua-libs
+# fghlib
-These are some pure Lua libraries, for those of you who don't want to install C libraries and/or don't have root access.
+This is a collection of pure Lua libraries, for those of you who don't want to install C libraries and/or don't have root access.
 Please note that using these can be a lot slower than using C implementations.

-All of these are for Lua 5.2, but probably also work on Lua 5.3.
+All of these are written for Lua 5.2, but also work on Lua 5.3 unless stated otherwise.

 All of these work on most Linux installations.
-On Windows, I can only guarantee that the ones with (no dependencies) will work.
+On Windows, I can only guarantee that the ones with `(no dependencies)` will work.

 These libraries are distributed under the GPL.
 Please read [my code style](style.md) before contributing.

+## Currently implemented
+- `unicode`: utf-8 port of the string library, using the string library (no dependencies) [(documentation)](#unicode)

+## Planned
 - `data`: deflate/inflate, CRC, SHA... (no dependencies)
 - `fs`: more filesystem functionality, like reading directories, getting/setting permissions, modified dates, creating directories, removing files... (needs the standard UNIX programs and `io.popen()`)
 - `http`: HTTP GET/POST using CURL (needs CURL and `io.popen()`)